 - If you are guilty of a criminal offence, the Information Regulator can fine or jail you.

-Groups are usually structured with separate entities within them to minimise and separate risk among the different entities – in other words to compartmentalise the business.
+Groups are usually structured with separate entities within them to minimise and separate risk among the different entities – in other words, to compartmentalise the business.
 The first step in holding someone responsible for failing to protect information as required by POPI, is to work out who is going to be responsible (who is the responsible party?)

 One of the factors the Regulator (or the court) will take into account in determining this, will be to look at the PAIA manual and who was delegated to be the Information Officer for the body.
-If there
+If there:

-- If there is only one manual and one officer for a group of companies, there is a strong argument to say that the entire group is responsible.
-It creates the impression of joint and several liability, and that the whole group is the responsible party (or all entities in the group are joint responsible parties).
+- is only one manual and one officer for a group of companies, there is a strong argument to say that the entire group is responsible.
+It creates the impression of joint and several liability, and that the whole group is the responsible party (or all entities in the group are jointly responsible parties).
 If there are separate PAIA manuals and Information Officers for each entity within the group,

-- If there are separate PAIA manuals and Information Officers for each entity within the group, then, on the other hand, there is a stronger argument that the responsible party is just one of the entities within the group.
+- are separate PAIA manuals and Information Officers for each entity within the group, then, on the other hand, there is a stronger argument that the responsible party is just one of the entities within the group.
 By doing so, you keep your risk separate and don’t expose the entire group to the risk of data subjects suing one entity because that entity failed to protect their personal information.
 The separation of risk is often what the group is structured to achieve.

 For example, if 20 000 data subjects (for example the customers of a bank) each had a R5 000 claim against the bank for failing to protect their personal information, if it is a claim just against one entity in the group, it is a better situation than having one claim against the group as a whole.
 This could prevent one claim from bringing down the entire group, as opposed to one claim just bringing down a single entity in the group, which has its advantages for the bank.